sethwalker1/Discord-Bot-Framework/README.md

    - `execute`: An async class method that is called when the subcommand is executed.

 > 💡 The `execute` method in the `Command` class supports loading subcommands by default.
-You're need to implement the logic yourself if your command overrides the `execute` method.
+You need to implement the logic yourself if your command overrides the `execute` method.

 ### Events